X-ray transform

-where x0 is an initial point on the line and θ is a unit vector giving the direction of the line L. The latter integral is not regarded in the oriented sense: it is the integral with respect to the 1-dimensional Lebesgue measure on the Euclidean line L.
+where x0 is an initial point on the line and θ is a unit vector in Rn giving the direction of the line L. The latter integral is not regarded in the oriented sense: it is the integral with respect to the 1-dimensional Lebesgue measure on the Euclidean line L.

 The X-ray transform satisfies an ultrahyperbolic wave equation called John's equation.